The name of the organisation shall be the Oxfordshire Family History Society.

 i.
 Sub-committees shall not have power to incur any expense beyond any sum voted to them by the Executive Committee.

-The Annual General Meeting shall be held at such time and place as shall be decided by the Executive Committee.
-Minutes of the proceedings shall be taken by the Secretary or by another member of the Society appointed by the Executive Committee and filed in a manner approved by the Executive Committee.
+The Annual General Meeting shall be held at such time and place as shall be decided by the Executive Committee, including, if appropriate, an online meeting.
+Minutes of the proceedings shall be taken by a member of the Society appointed by the Executive Committee and be made available to the membership.
 They shall be confirmed at the next relevant meeting.
 The business of the Annual General Meeting shall be to:

-b. receive reports on the activities of the past year from the Chairman
+b. receive reports on the activities of the past year.

-c. receive and approve the accounts of the Society, duly checked according to the current requirements of the Charity Commission
+c. receive and approve the accounts of the Society, duly examined according to the current requirements of the Charity Commission

 d. elect a President and Vice-Presidents in accordance with Section 6